[Opinion] Only EU can tame Zuckerberg's Facebook

 The tech titans know that the EU matters.
 Which is why it's so crucial that following the lobbying from Zuckerberg, on disinformation, the EU gets regulation right.

 On this issue, Europe is now our last, best hope.
-Europe is the only large regulator with a global influence left that we can rely on - with a market too big for Facebook and co. to ignore and the desire to seriously defeat disinformation.
+Europe is the only large regulator with a global influence left that we can rely on - with a market too big for Facebook and to ignore and the desire to seriously defeat disinformation.

 There is now a precious window of time where both EU institutions and most large member states could potentially support effective regulation.
 We have to seize this moment with truly effective legislation that protects both freedom of speech and democracy.